SampleEnvironment/SECoP/protocol/issues/025c Pong Format.rst

 A client SHOULD always send an id.
 However, the client parser MUST treat two consecutive spaces as two separators with an empty string in between.

-With no timestamp, the pong message will contain en empty json object for the qualifiers:
+With no timestamp, the pong message will contain an empty json object for the qualifiers:

 **pong** *[id]* **[null,** \ **{}**\ **]**

+Decided 2018-06-13 in Lund